-Solomon Islands is a group of small islands in the Pacific Ocean, east of Papua New Guinea, south of Equator.
-It is a country consisting of about one thousand islands that cover a territory of 28.400 square kilometers.
+The Solomon Islands are a group of small islands in the Pacific Ocean, east of Papua New Guinea, south of the Equator.
+The country consists of 992 islands that cover a territory of 28.400 square kilometers.

 Like other Pacific islands, Solomon Islands attract tourists’ attention with their great diving spots.
 The tropical walls and coral reefs together with WWII wrecks make Solomon Islands an incredible scuba diving destination.